 This course is designed for those students planning a career in a biology related field.
 Designed to be the equivalent of introductory college biology, students may earn college credit by examination.
-Successful completion of Biology and/or Accelerated Biology is highly recommended before this class is taken.

 Course A: This course includes Biochemistry, organic molecules, enzymes, cells, fermentation, photosynthesis, cell respiration, heredity, evolution, cell reproduction and inheritance patterns.